EasyVista Connector installation

 }

-The description and title attribute values can be customized by using environment variables.
-If using this option, the EasyVista task must be started in Notification Manager by using a $JOB:ADD event instead of Run Command as Run Command does not support Environment Variables.
+The description and title attribute values can be customized using environment variables.
+If using this option, the EasyVista job must be started in Notification Manager using a $JOB:ADD event instead of Run Command, because Run Command does not support environment variables.

-The OpCon properties are mapped to environment variables and these environment variables are then used in the message.
-When defining these environment variables the names must start with the value @EV indicating that the environment variable is an EasyVista environment variable.
-During connector startup, any environment variables starting with @EV are loaded into the mapping table.
-These values associated with the variables are then inserted into the values of the description and title attributes.
+OpCon properties are mapped to environment variables.
+Environment variable names must start with @EV_ to indicate they are EasyVista environment variables.
+During connector startup, all environment variables starting with @EV_ are loaded into the mapping table and their values are inserted into the description and title attributes.

 date 2021-10-26 job (EvFailure_DEF) of schedule (EasyVista Tests) running on server (LocalWin) failed with error code 0000000001